 The trail is appropriate for most hikers who feel comfortable walking uphill.
-If you’d like to take the detours to the Little Beehive or Big Beehive it would be appropriate for anyone of moderate fitness.
+If you’d like to take the detours to the Little Beehive or Big Beehive, it would be appropriate for anyone of moderate fitness.
 I’d say kids from ages six years old and up, maybe even younger.
-Strollers will not work on the trail, but if you have a baby carrier you should be fine hiking to the lake.
+Strollers will not work on the trail, but you should be fine hiking to the lake if you have a baby carrier.

 Advice on Hikes in the Canadian Rockies

 If this is your first time hiking in the Rockies, take a conservative approach.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
 If you want to learn more about what to wear hiking, we have a great post.

 For long hikes, set a turnaround time at the departure.
 Whenever we set out for an objective, I determine a time at which we need to turn around to arrive at the parking lot or campsite by dark.
 I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.

 Always carry bear spray if you plan to hike in the park.
 We carry ours in the neighborhood, and bears have been known to stroll through town and busy parking lots.
 Always practice wildlife awareness when you’re on a trail, and please give animals space.